-User Voice is the method of feedback that Envato, a network of tutorial sites, market places, and more, offers its users.
+User Voice is the method of feedback that Envato, a network of tutorial sites, market places, and more, chose for its users.
 User Voice allows users to submit ideas and then vote on them.
 Each user is allowed 10 votes.
 Once a topic is closed, users votes will be returned and they can use them again.
 User Voice offers free and premium packages.

 I noticed Skribit while browsing Lost and Taken, a site that offers high quality textures.
 Skribit provides a content suggestion service helping bloggers discover relevant topics to write about from their readers.
 Lost and Taken uses it as a feedback system that allows users to submit a suggestion then vote on suggestions already submitted.
 While talking to Caleb of Lost and Taken he also comments that their customer service is top notch.
 To top if off, Skribit is free!

-- Generate ideas from your users
+- Generate ideas from users

-- Make your users feel more important
+- Make users feel more important